niksheridan/niksheridan.github.io/_posts/2024-10-21-post-awx-automation.md

 EOF
 ```

-Create a kustomisation file (note version is embedded from the environment
+Create a `kustomization` file (note version is embedded from the environment
 variable above)

 ```bash